 I prefer the hard pack mountain bike type trails early on a weekday morning.
-It’s just so fun, you are able to get the most speed and those trails are built with challenging features that keep it fun.
+It’s just so fun; you can get the most speed, and those trails are built with challenging features that keep it fun.

 What terrain / conditions do you recommend not skating?

-I don’t like skating mud, I find you just kind of slide around more than anything.
-Silty type stuff will take you right out most the time.
-Rolling through shallow water is pretty cool but the bearings I have now aren’t rust proof.
-If you brace yourself you can make it through most small bouts of loose gravel, mud, sand and silt but if you have to keep rolling through it you might lose your roll.
+I don’t like skating mud, and I find you just kind of slide around more than anything.
+Silty type stuff will take you right out most of the time.
+Rolling through shallow water is pretty cool, but the bearings I have now aren’t rustproof.
+If you brace yourself, you can make it through most small bouts of loose gravel, mud, sand, and silt, but if you have to keep rolling through it, you might lose your roll.

 How does it feel skating BMX tracks and pump tracks?

-It’s really fun but super challenging and an insane leg workout from all the pumping.
+It’s enjoyable but super challenging and an insane leg workout from all the pumping.
 The one thing I will say about BMX tracks, as we learned when trying to get photos for this, is to clear everything with the locals.
 These guys are really territorial.
-Which to an extent I can understand as these guys groom and maintain the trails themselves but there’s only an extent to where I can agree with you on your perceived possession of an area in a public park.
-So clear it and maybe they’ll be cool, for reference I have skated this local track twice, the first time one guy was super cool and even got a clip of me skating, but the second time wasn’t as happy.
+Which to an extent, I can understand as these guys groom and maintain the trails themselves, but there’s only an extent to where I can agree with you on your perceived possession of an area in a public park.
+So clear it, and maybe they’ll be cool; for reference, I have skated this local track twice, the first time, one guy was super cool and even got a clip of me skating, but the second time wasn’t as happy.

 Do you recommend people to get into off-road skating?
 What should they know before they start?

-A helmet is mandatory, you don’t see mountain bike riders without a helmet for a reason.
+A helmet is mandatory; you don’t see mountain bike riders without a helmet for a reason.
 Even though I currently only wear my helmet, a whole slew of pads could be recommended.
-For me I definitely want a spinal protector as I feel I fall backwards more than anything if take a fall.
+For me, I definitely want a spinal protector as I feel I fall backward more than anything if I take a fall.
 I always try to walk and check out my runs before I ever try them.
-Just take it slow, feel out the new experience, feel the difference in your skating, how you need to stop, how you stride, all of those little things and adjust.
+Just take it slow, feel out the new experience, feel the difference in your skating, how you need to stop, how you stride, all of those little things, and adjust.

 What do you call this kind of skating?

-All photos shot by Joseph Gammill at Walnut Creek Metropolotin Park in Austin, Texas.
+All photos shot by Joseph Gammill at Walnut Creek Metropolitan Park in Austin, Texas.